Prominent attorney named as monitor in Apple e-books case

 In addition to his work as a litigator, Bromwich also runs his own strategic consulting firm, the Bromwich Group.

-"I am deeply honoured to have been selected by the court to serve as the monitor in this matter," Bromwich said in a brief statement.
+"I am deeply honored to have been selected by the court to serve as the monitor in this matter," Bromwich said in a brief statement.

 An Apple spokesman said the company had no immediate comment on the appointment.